 - Up your portability factor by using the enclosed concentrate containers, or by just sticking with the quartz atomizer.

-- If the LED colors on The Dipper’s power button are cycling, it’s not functioning correctly.
+- If the LED colors on The Dipper’s power button are cycling or you get a series of blue flashes, it’s not functioning correctly.
 Start by rebooting it, and then cleaning it.
 So far, that has worked for me every time.

 - Use that Dip Whip, especially if you love a glass rig!
 You will love the flavor you get from this accessory that lets you connect The Dipper to a glass piece or rig of 10mm, 14mm, or 19mm.